VimsecAu/kb/m365/baselines/aad.md

 - [National Cybersecurity Protection System-Cloud Interface Reference Architecture Volume One: General Guidance](https://www.cisa.gov/sites/default/files/publications/NCPS%20Cloud%20Interface%20RA%20Volume%20One%20%282021-05-14%29.pdf)

-### License Requirements
+### Licence Requirements

-- An Azure subscription may be required to send logs to an external system, such as the agency's Security Information and Event Management (SIEM).
+- An Azure subscription may be required to send logs to an external system, such as the company's Security Information and Event Management (SIEM).

 ### Implementation

 #### MS.AAD.4.1v1 Instructions

-Follow the configuration instructions unique to the products and integration patterns at your organization to send the security logs to the security operations center for monitoring.
+Follow the configuration instructions unique to the products and integration patterns at your organisation to send the security logs to the security operations centre for monitoring.

 ## 5. Application Registration and Consent